bandit-dynamic/Nine-Holes-Tic-Tac-Toe-/README.md

 Technologies used: HTML 5, CSS, JS ES6 (Vanilla-style, extreme DOM Manipulation, and my first go at keyframes animation, and totally rocked it).
 And one pixel art background from Canvas, but nothing else Canvas.

+I didn't run into too many problems that I couldn't solve within a day; however, one was how to create an array of images.
+Instead of using X's and O's, I wanted to keep with the theme and add animated pixeled character art, preferably with transparent backgrounds.
+In the end I couldn't solve this quickly enough and settled.
+I plan to add that little wrinkle when I have more time to further enhace the game experience.

 ## Project Choice (Tell us which project you're doing!) - Tic Tac Toe

 > A name for your Project  - Nine Holes